 Also, if the zoning laws governing your property have changed, and some aspect of it is now violating the new rules, these changes can generally not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Cerritos, California Attorney Help?
+What Can A Cerritos, California Attorney Do?